 Rose Agnes Gardiner died in 1919, leaving her estate split between her surviving sisters.

 Catharine died on July 22, 1927.
-She is buried in the family plot at Nunhead Cemetery.
+It is likely that she was placed in the family plot at Nunhead Cemetery, but there is no headstone.
 At the time of her death, she was living at 24 Palace-road.
 Her estate is left to her daughter Kate, who presumably cared for her mother in her old age.
 The obituary suggests that Catharine was 94 at the time of her death, but most of the other documents suggest she would have been in her 92nd year (born in 1835).
 Catharine was cremated at West Norwood Crematorium on July 25, 1927, after arrangements were made by her son William Watts who is described as a bookkeeper.

 Catharine’s will was probated on September 7, 1927.
 The will explains that 24 Palace Road was bought between Catharine and her daughters and so her share is left to them equally, as is her furniture, plate, money and other effects.
 Nothing is left to her sons Robert, Charles and Samuel in Canada and the US by this point.
 Son William Watts Gardiner is left only £50.

 Nunhead Cemetery in Linden Grove is one of the “Magnificent” seven Victorian cemeteries in London.
 The Victorian part of the cemetery where the Gardiner family plot sits, is significantly overgrown and neglected.
 The Friends of the Nunhead Cemetery are currently working on restoration and is badly in need of funding.
 This video shows some glimpses of the cemetery.

 The larger Gardiner family plot stands on a small hill but the headstone has been damaged by a fallen tree and weathering and vegetation makes it impossible to read.
 The main plot is the final resting place for six members of the family.

 Sarah Isabella Gardiner 1876 (Samuel’s second wife)